 - Budget friendly

 Panchase offers quite a few options to trekkers in the Pokhara area.
 Although it's an official trek there are no permits needed.
 Unfortunately over the years many people have tried to capitalize on the short trek and a mass of trekking routes to Panchase have come about.
-Some are from guides who want to add on days so they can make a little bit money and others are from day trekkers/backpackers who've been trying make their own unique route to Panchase.
+Some are from guides who want to add on days so they can make a little bit more money and others are from day trekkers/backpackers who've been trying to make their own unique route to Panchase.

 As it stands getting to Panchase can be a direct short trek.
 Or a hob-nob round-about stitch of day hikes.
 Personally I recommend two of the main routes to get the most out of the Panchase trek without getting lost or tackling landslide areas.
-The preferred Panchase routes are listed in itineraries below.
+The preferred Panchase routes are listed in the itineraries below.
 Meanwhile let's look at whether you need a guide or not.